"""

 If mask or indices are set (mask overwrites indices),

-only the qbits defined there are moved
+only the qbits defined there are moved.
+It is assumed that the

 When add is true, the distance is changed by the value given.

-if a0 % len(self) == a1 % len(self):
+if i % len(self) == j % len(self):

 if add:

-if factor:
+elif factor:

 else: